a-lemmon777/AntColonyOptimization/README.md

 Go to [this website](https://ccl.northwestern.edu/netlogo/5.3.1/) to download NetLogo for your computer.
 Then, after you install everything, go to File -> Open -> `AntColonyOptimization.nlogo` to open our model.
 Once our model is opened, the code and notes on the program can easily be seen in the `Info` and `Code` tabs.
 Press SETUP, and then GO, to see our ants in action!

 Alternatively, `AntColonyOptimization.nlogo` can be loaded into [this website](http://www.netlogoweb.org/launch#http://www.netlogoweb.org/assets/modelslib/Sample%20Models/Biology/Ants.nlogo) through the link at the top right corner.
 Then, all of the details and code can be seen at the bottom.

+## Our Data

+All of our data and analysis can be found in `analysis.md`.